GramGra07/GentrifiedAppsUtil/Writerside/topics/Config-Creator.md

 .addMotor("br", ConfigMaker.ModuleType.CONTROL_HUB, ConfigMaker.MotorType.RevRoboticsUltraplanetaryHDHexMotor, 3);
 ```

-Then, use `config.run()` in the beginning of a new opmode to generate the config.
+Then, you can run the ConfigCreator opmode (below) to generate the config.
+This will create a config file in your teamcode folder.

 ## List of Types